Konrad repository

 1965-1976: Iron ore mine: Shaft Konrad 1 and Shaft Konrad 2

-1976-1982: A review shows that the Konrad mine offers good conditions for a final storage site for low- and medium- .
+1976-1982: A review shows that the Konrad mine offers good conditions for a final storage site for low- level and medium- level radioactive waste.

-1982: Start of the nuclear planning approval procedure for the construction of a .
+1982: Start of the nuclear planning approval procedure for the construction of a repository.

 2002: Planning approval decision

-- 2007: The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) commissions the then , the Federal Office for Radiation Protection (BfS), to build the Konrad .
+- 2007: The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) commissions the then operator, the Federal Office for Radiation Protection (BfS), to build the Konrad repository.

-- Konrad is the first in Germany to be planned and licensed under nuclear law.
+- Konrad is the first repository in Germany to be planned and licensed under nuclear law.

 - 2029: According to BGE, construction is expected to be completed and commissioning to begin